Eye Movement Disorders

 Advanced Subspecialists

-Pediatric ophthalmologists and neuro-ophthalmologists undergo advanced ophthalmology training by completing fellowship training focused on understanding how the brain affects eye movements.
+Pediatric ophthalmologists and neuro-ophthalmologists undergo advanced ophthalmology or neurology training by completing fellowship training focused on understanding how the brain affects eye movements.

 Experienced Pediatric Specialists

 Two of our neuro-ophthalmologists have also completed a separate fellowship in pediatric ophthalmology and strabismus.
-This includes advanced training in eye conditions that affect children.
+This includes advanced training in ocular misalignment and other eye conditions that affect children.

 Team Approach

-We work closely with neurologists, neurosurgeons, and other specialists throughout Duke Health to ensure you receive the best possible care for your condition.
+We work closely with neurologists, neurosurgeons, and other specialists throughout Duke Health to ensure you or your child receives the best possible care.

 National Leaders in Neuro-Ophthalmology and Pediatric Ophthalmology

-Our neuro-ophthalmologists lecture and train on the latest advances in eye care around the world and publish research in their specialized field.
+Our neuro-ophthalmologists and pediatric ophthalmologists lecture and train on the latest advances in eye care around the world and publish research in their specialized field.

 Comprehensive Support

-Our clinical social worker is available to help you cope with the emotional and psychological stress of your eye misalignment/double vision, as well as other medical or environmental concerns.
+Our clinical social worker is available to help you r your child cope with the emotional and psychological stress of eye misalignment/double vision, as well as other medical or environmental concerns.